 Cycling in Newark and Sherwood

 Cycling is an excellent way to get fit and have fun.
 It gets you outside in the fresh air and can be enjoyed with friends and family.
-Dust down your bike and get exploring our beautiful Nottinghamshire countryside on two wheels.
+Dust down your bike or hire a Brompton and get exploring our beautiful Nottinghamshire countryside on two wheels.

-Stage 5 of the race starts in Nottingham and finishes in Mansfield this year, passing though many of the towns and villages within the district.
+Stage 4 of the race starts in Edwinstowe and finishes in Newark this year, passing though many of the towns and villages within the district.